 A Message from Shawn Wallace, Executive Chair & Director:

 “Margarita is the first in what will be a series of acquisitions of high-quality copper-gold exploration projects with district scale potential in Chile, which hosts some of the world’s largest and most profitable copper mines.
 Shareholders and stakeholders can look forward to an exciting flow of news as we initiate exploration at Margarita and continue to add to our portfolio.”

 The project is comprised of approximately 1,045 hectares and is flanked by secondary copper oxide mineralization on the southwestern boundary of the property (Figures 2-3).
-This copper oxide mineralization is defined by 39 drill holes totaling 3,984 metres (m) and represents an exploration target of approximately 20 - 35 million tonnes at 0.2 - 0.5% copper1 (non NI 43-101 compliant).
+This copper oxide mineralization is defined by 39 drill holes totaling 3,984 metres (m).
 The presence of the oxide mineralization is important as it demonstrates the potential for the primary copper sulphide source to occur within the Margarita property as no copper sulphide mineralization has been found on the property to-date.
 The geological and geophysical characteristics of the project suggest the potential for a large-scale copper sulphide target within the property boundaries.

 A Message from Michael Henrichsen, Chief Geologist: